goob8079/Dogs-Spring-Boot/README.md

 <h2>Current issue</h2>

 This time I'm restarting the whole process for login and registration, since the current tutorial I was following didn't work.
 I will try to read the docs and use those instead.
+Likely going to try implement OAuth2.0